AbletonPilot/blog/posts/2025-09-25-Text-to-Image-AI-en.md

 <br>

-Around early August this year, there was a summer sale on ThinkPads, so I thought, "Since this is happening, I might as well switch to Linux" and bought one.
+Around early February this year, there was a sale on ThinkPads, so I thought, "Since this is happening, I might as well switch to Linux" and bought one.
 I spent a whole month just setting it up.
 (Arch Linux and Hyprland are really...)

 Even though I got it on sale, it still cost around 3000 AUD, so I was determined to squeeze every bit of value out of this laptop.
 I installed various things and customized it.